 TGbe editor: Please update following paragraph in this subclause on P521 as shown below.

 …

-Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frame(s) to all non-AP STAs associated with the AP being removed that are not affiliated with a non-AP MLD.
+Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frame(s) to all (#22041)non-MLD non-AP STAs associated with the AP being removed.
 The affiliated AP shall not transmit Disassociation frames until the disassociation timer has a value of 0.

 …

-An affiliated AP that is being removed should transmit a Disassociation frame to associated non-MLD non-AP STAs that do not support BTM after the affiliated AP is removed from the AP MLD (i.e., after the AP removal timer has expired).
+An affiliated AP that is being removed should transmit a Disassociation frame to associated non-MLD non-AP STAs that do not support (#22302)BTM capability.
+If transmitted, the Disassociation frame(s) shall be transmitted after the affiliated AP is removed from the AP MLD (i.e., after the TBTT indicated by the AP Removal Timer subfield) and before the corresponding BSS is terminated.

 A BSS Transition Management Request frame transmitted by the affiliated AP that is being removed may

-provide preference for other AP MLDs to associate with as per 35.3.23 (BSS transition management for
+provide preference for other (#22166)AP MLDs,for association as per 35.3.23 (BSS transition management for

-MLDs) for the non-AP MLDs that have a single setup link with the AP being removed.
+MLDs), for the non-AP MLDs that have a single setup link with the AP being removed.

 When a non-AP STA affiliated with a non-AP MLD receives a BSS Transition Management Request frame

 from an AP with BSS Termination Included subfield and Link Removal Imminent subfield equal to 1, the

-non-AP MLD shall interpret the BTM to indicate that the BSS corresponding to the AP is being terminated.
+non-AP MLD shall interpret the BTM (#22089)Request frame to indicate that the BSS corresponding to the AP is being terminated.

 When the affiliated AP being removed does not transmit BSS Transition Management Request frame(s) to

-notify of the termination of its BSS, the affiliated AP shall terminate the corresponding BSS at the TBTT
+notify of the termination of its BSS, the affiliated AP shall terminate the corresponding BSS at (#22302)or after the TBTT

-indicated by the value of the AP Removal Timer subfield.
+indicated by the value of the AP Removal Timer subfield (#22088)for that AP in the Reconfiguration Multi-Link element carried in the transmitted Beacon or Probe Response frames.

+(#22302)NOTE: If the affiliated AP being removed has any associated non-MLD non-AP STAs that do not support BTM capability and the AP transmits Disassociation frame(s) to those STAs (after the TBTT indicated by the AP Removal Timer), then the affiliated AP terminates the corresponding BSS after the TBTT indicated by the AP Removal Timer subfield.

 …

 At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration

-Multi-Link elements, the AP MLD shall remove the affiliated AP indicated by the Link ID subfield in the
+Multi-Link (#22040)element, the AP MLD shall remove the affiliated AP indicated by the Link ID subfield in the

 STA Control field of the Per-STA Profile subelement that includes the AP Removal Timer subfield.
 After